The tribes feature allows a tribe node to act as a federated client across multiple clusters.

 The tribe node can be configured to block all write operations and all metadata operations with:

 tribe: blocks: write: true metadata: true

-The tribe node can also configure blocks on indices explicitly:
+The tribe node can also configure blocks on selected indices:

 When there is a conflict and multiple clusters hold the same index, by default

 the tribe node will pick one of them.
 This can be configured using the